There’s an old adage, “The pace of change has never been this fast, yet it will never be this slow again.”

 Work acceleration can be considered the next evolution of visual collaboration.
 It goes a step further by applying the powerful capabilities of visual collaboration to large-scale transformation initiatives such as Agile transformation, cloud transformation, process transformation, or new product development.

-Lucid, for example, has evolved from a visual collaboration platform to a work acceleration platform by deepening its capabilities with the acquisition of airfocus and three powerful accelerators: purpose-built solutions for scaling and standardizing key workstreams, and, ultimately, accelerating business transformation.
+Lucid, for example, has evolved from a visual collaboration platform to a work acceleration platform by deepening its capabilities with the acquisition of airfocus and two powerful accelerators: purpose-built solutions for scaling and standardizing key workstreams, and, ultimately, accelerating business transformation.

 Why is a work acceleration platform necessary?